Fun tips, tools, and resources to build children's fine motor skills and more.

 Get children ready for the handwriting demands of kindergarten and beyond by using this fun and engaging pre-writing program.
 Fun Strokes is an innovative curriculum purposefully designed for children of ALL abilities and addresses all facets of fine motor skill.

-Fun Strokes LLC is based in Suffolk, Virginia.
-We provide occupational therapy services in an itinerant school-based model.
+Fun Strokes LLC is based in Suffolk, VA.
+Fun Strokes LLC provides occupational therapy services via summer and after school programs.
 Services are designed for children who struggle with learning how to write or handwriting legibility.
-Programs are offered as after-school and summer clubs that span over 6-week sessions.
-Fun Strokes is currently housed at StoneBridge School in Chesapeake, VA and is open to the public.
-Your child does not need to be enrolled at Stonebridge School to participate in the Fun Strokes program.
+Programs consist of 45-minute sessions that span over 6-weeks (summer) and 8-weeks (fall/spring).
+Fun Strokes is housed at Stonebridge School in Chesapeake, VA and is OPEN TO THE PUBLIC.
+Your child does not need to be enrolled at Stonebridge School to participate in Fun Strokes programs.
 Please click the link above for more information.

 Now Available in Digital Format!